Surface tile

 How does the Surface tile work?

 The Surface tile works by using a row perspective to show a row of data for each of the objects returned by the scope.
-(The Matrix tile also uses a row perspective to show data, but in a single table, see How to use the Matrix tile).
+(The Matrix tile also uses a row perspective to show data, but in a single table, see Matrix tile).

 Objects shown on the Surface tile can use different row perspectives.
 (The Matrix tile uses the same row perspective for all the objects returned by the scope).